 SACASA provides Crisis Intervention Training for Crisis Advocates working in the SARS program, the Crisis Line, and the Spanish Crisis Line.

-Our next 45-hour Volunteer Crisis Advocate Training will be posted as it becomes available.
+Our next 45-hour Volunteer Crisis Advocate Training will be posted as trainings become available.

 Volunteer Interest Form